The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (novel)

 The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (Hundraåringen som klev ut genom fönstret och försvann), also known as The 100-Year-Old Man Who Climbed Out the Window and Disappeared in the US, is a 2009 comic novel by the Swedish author Jonas Jonasson.
 The Swedish version was first published on 9 September 2009, and the English version on 12 July 2012.

-In 2018, a sequel to the book, The Accidental Further Adventures of the Hundred-Year-Old Man, was published.
+In 2018, a sequel was published: The Accidental Further Adventures of the Hundred-Year-Old Man.

 Plot

 Allan Karlsson is about to celebrate his hundredth birthday, and his retirement home in Malmköping is planning to throw a party.
 Allan is not interested.
 Instead, he climbs out the window and disappears.
-He walks to the bus station, intending to travel as far as his available cash will allow.
-There he meets a young man with a suitcase too large to take into the toilet with him.
-The man goes in, rudely demanding that Allan look after the case.
-But Allan's bus arrives and he decides to board, taking the case with him.
-It turns out to be full of illegal drug money, and Allan is chased by the drug gang as well as by the police who are treating him as a missing person.
-He gets caught up in various criminal activities, eventually escaping when the man from the bus station is accidentally trapped in a freezer, his body ending up in a container destined for Djibouti.
+He walks to the bus station, where he meets a young man who rudely demands that Allan look after his suitcase.
+Allan's bus arrives and he boards, taking the case with him.
+It is full of illegal drug money, and Allan is chased by a drug gang as well as by the police.
+He gets involved in various criminal activities, eventually escaping when the man from the bus station is accidentally trapped in a freezer, his body ending up in a container destined for Djibouti.
 An elephant crushes another member of the gang, his remains being inadvertently sent to Latvia in the boot of a Ford Mustang.

 In parallel with Allan's adventures as a centenarian, the novel includes flashbacks to increasingly fantastic episodes from his younger days.

 As a young man, Allan had worked in a dynamite factory, his expertise taking him to Spain during the civil war, where he accidentally saves General Franco.
-Moving to the United States he becomes good friends with Harry S. Truman, and helps to make the atom bomb.
+In the United States he becomes good friends with Harry S. Truman, and helps to make the atom bomb.

-After the war, Allan is sent to China to help the Kuomintang fight against the communists, but he loses interest and leaves for Sweden by foot, falling in with a group of communists; they cross the Himalayas to Iran, where Allan is taken into custody.
+After the war, Allan is sent to China to help the Kuomintang fight against the communists, but he loses interest and leaves for Sweden by foot, falling in with a group of communists; they cross the Himalayas to Iran, where Allan is arrested.
 As a ruse, Allan offers to help the Chief of Police in an assassination attempt against Winston Churchill.

-On returning to Sweden, Allan finds that the authorities doubt his bomb-making expertise, but the Russians do take him seriously and he is befriended by Yury Popov who takes him to the Soviet Union to meet Stalin.
-However, Stalin is offended by his saving of Franco's life, and Allen finds himself sentenced to hard labour in a gulag in Vladivostok.
+Back in Sweden, the authorities doubt Allan's bomb-making expertise, but the Russians are interested and Yury Popov takes him to the Soviet Union to meet Stalin.
+Unfortunately, Stalin is offended by his having saved Franco's life, and Allen is sentenced to hard labour in a gulag in Vladivostok.
 There he meets Albert Einstein's fictional half brother, Herbert.